astropy/astroquery/docs/esa/jwst.rst

   to obtain the job status.
   Once the job is finished, the results can be retrieved.

+This module can use these two modes, usinc the 'async_job=False/True' tag in different functions.

 ESA JWST TAP+ server provides two access mode: public and authenticated:

 * Public: this is the standard TAP access.
 A user can execute ADQL queries and